- AS OF 23 JAN 2021 - SINGAPORE DAILY COVID CASES: 15 NEW CASES, 1 IN COMMUNITY AND 14 IMPORTED CASES

 On 21st April 2020, the Government has also announced that JSS will be extended to cover wages of employees in a company who are also shareholders and directors of the company (shareholder-directors).
 This will only be applicable to companies registered on or before 20th April 2020, and shareholder-directors’ must have Assessable Income of S$100,000 or less for the Year of Assessment 2019.

-Read more about the computation for JSS payout here.
+Read more about updates and computation for JSS payout here.

 Amendments to Singapore’s Covid-19 regulations have been made on 5th June 2020 to enforce landlords to provide SMEs with more rental relief.
 Co-sharing of rental obligations between the Government, Landlords and tenants has been made mandatory.